reactivepixel/ColabCode/readme.md

 # Matt Pezzente - Form Generator

 This simple Node application generates a form based on given input types.
-To render a form, simply add on to the "inputs" variable inside of app.js.
+To render a form, simply add on to the "formInputs" variable inside of app.js.

 ```
 app.js